glennfrey/FSM_in_ASIC_with_RF_Transmitter_using_esim/README.md

 ## Tools Used:
 • esim:
- esim design environment is a modern solution for full-custom analog, custom digital, and mixed-signal IC design.
-As the heart of the Synopsys Custom Design Platform, Custom Compiler provides design entry, simulation management and analysis, and custom layout editing features.
+ esim design environment is a modern solution for full-custom analog, custom digital, and mixed-signal IC design. esim provides design entry, simulation management and analysis, and custom layout editing features.
 This tool was used to design the circuit on a transistor level.
  ![](ref4.png)